richchapler/AzureSolutionsDocumentation/curricula/SQL_SecurityCompliance.md

 #### Answers

 1. **A** - A security policy bound to a tablevalued function
-   *Rowlevel security requires a predicate function in a security policy to enforce perrow visibility.*
+   *Row-level security requires a predicate function in a security policy to enforce perrow visibility.*

 2. **C** - USER_NAME() returns the database user name in the current execution context
    *USER_NAME() is used inside the predicate function to match the executing user to the OwnerLogin column, ensuring rows are filtered correctly.*